ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 address that is unreachable and one that is reachable but is not a WebTransport server.

-WebTransport does not support any traditional means of HTTP-based authentication.
-It is not necessarily based on HTTP, and hence does not support HTTP cookies or HTTP authentication.
-Since it requires TLS, individual transport protocols MAY expose TLS-based authentication capabilities such as client certificates.
+Since WebTransport requires TLS, individual transport protocols MAY expose TLS-based authentication capabilities such as client certificates.

 # IANA Considerations